Acute mastoiditis

 - The incidence in children in the Western countries is 2–4 infections/100,000 person-years.

-- Purulent otitis media predisposes to mastoiditis.
+- Acute and chronic purulent otitis media predisposes to mastoiditis.

-- The clinical picture consists of
+- The clinical picture is associated typically with

-- high fever
+- fever

 - marked pain and tenderness of the ear